 Unlike many employment benefits, you own an HSA.
-It remains intact whether you remain with the same employer, replace account administrators, alter your investment strategy or choices, or change your insurer (provided your new policy continues to qualify as a high-deductible health insurance policy).
+It remains intact whether you remain with the same employer, replace account administrators, alter your investment strategy or choices, or change your insurer.
+Provided your new policy continues to qualify as a high-deductible health insurance policy, that is.

 If the account still contains funds upon your death, ownership transfers to your named beneficiary or is distributed as part of your estate.
 If you’re married, the HSA funds simply flow to your surviving spouse’s HSA account.
-If there is no surviving spouse, the untaxed growth is taxed at the heir’s normal income tax rate.
+If you have no surviving spouse, the untaxed growth is taxed at the heir’s normal income tax rate.

 Like in an IRA account, you get to invest in whatever you want.

-Eligible investments in an HSA include stocks, ETFs, REITs, bonds, mutual funds, savings accounts, and other investments depending upon the options allowed by your HSA administrator of choice.
+Eligible investments in an HSA include stocks, exchange-traded funds (ETFs), real estate investment trusts (REITs), bonds, mutual funds, savings accounts, and other investments depending upon the options allowed by your HSA administrator of choice.
 In addition, each HSA administrator typically provides a range of account services, including special checking accounts, debit cards, and electronic bill payment.

 With that kind of flexibility, it’s no wonder some savvy investors use their HSA for more than just an extra checking account for health expenses.